Prosecutor urges jury to convict reporter in protest case - WTMJ

 Associated Press

-IOWA CITY, Iowa (AP) — A prosecutor urged jurors Wednesday to convict an Iowa journalist of interfering with police during a racial injustice protest last year, saying the fact that she was covering the demonstration shouldn’t factor into whether they find her guilty in a case that many view as an attack on the freedom of the press.
+IOWA CITY, Iowa (AP) — A prosecutor urged jurors Wednesday to convict an Iowa journalist of refusing to leave a chaotic protest she was covering, arguing that her profession is not a defense against charges that critics view as an attack on the freedom of the press.

-Prosecutor Bradley Kinkade urged jurors during his closing argument not to consider that Des Moines Register reporter Andrea Sahouri was a journalist who was covering the protest for racial justice outside a mall last May.
+Prosecutor Bradley Kinkade urged jurors during his closing argument not to consider that Des Moines Register reporter Andrea Sahouri was a journalist on assignment at the protest for racial justice outside a Des Moines mall last May.

-He said her profession is not a defense against the charges she faces: failure to disperse and interference with official acts.
+He said that doing her job is not a defense against the charges she faces: failure to disperse and interference with official acts.
 In fact, he argued that the video and photos she reported live on Twitter of protesters breaking store windows and throwing rocks was “convincing evidence” that she was near an unlawful assembly.

 After closing arguments wrapped up, the jury began deliberating on whether Sahouri, 25, and her former boyfriend Spenser Robnett, 24, were guilty of the two misdemeanors.
 If convicted, each faces fines and up to 30 days in jail on each charge.